cal-weng/Terminus-docs/docs/overview/protocol/overview.md

 The inequality is far from being met, so there is no sign of massive user migration currently.

-## Changes Brought by Terminus
+## Changes Brought by Olares

-With Terminus, the situation begins to shift:
+With Olares, the situation begins to shift:

 - The migration cost becomes low enough.
-The emergence of Terminus makes the migration cost as trivial as buying a new smartphone.
+The emergence of Olares makes the migration cost as trivial as buying a new smartphone.
 - The AI revolution has brought users unprecedented concerns about data privacy and sovereignty, something fundamentally unattainable on Web2 platforms.

-In scenarios that involve data privacy, the experience improvement brought by Terminus could easily outweigh the migration costs.
+In scenarios that involve data privacy, the experience improvement brought by Olares could easily outweigh the migration costs.

-## Terminus + Protocol
+## Olares + Protocol

-Simply put, Terminus collaborates with protocols to bring better experiences to users in more use cases beyond just privacy protection.
+Simply put, Olares collaborates with protocols to bring better experiences to users in more use cases beyond just privacy protection.
 There are two typical use cases:

 - **Use cases where the marginal user cost on Web2 platforms is not zero**